musaddango/smart-brain/README.md

    git@github.com:musaddango/smart-brain.git
    ```

-2. Install dependencies for frontend (backend is containerized and run on docker):
+2. Install dependencies for frontend (backend is containerized and as such, it runs on docker):

    ```
    # Install frontend dependencies